ralna/GALAHAD/doc/Python/sls.rst

              * **0**

-               success.
+               The run was succesful.

              * **-1**

-               allocation error.
+               An allocation error occurred.
+A message indicating the offending array is written on unit control['error'], and the returned allocation status and a string containing the name of the offending array are held in inform['alloc_status'] and inform['bad_alloc'] respectively.

              * **-2**

-               deallocation error.
+               A deallocation error occurred.
+A message indicating the offending array is written on unit control['error'] and the returned allocation status and a string containing the name of the offending array are held in inform['alloc_status'] and inform['bad_alloc'] respectively.

              * **-3**

-               matrix data faulty (n < 1, ne <  0).
+               The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows',
+               'diagonal', 'scaled_identity',  'identity', 'zero' or 'none'
+               has been violated.
+               success.

              * **-20**

-               alegedly +ve definite matrix is not.
+               The matrix $A$ is not positive definite while the factorization solver used expected it to be.

              * **-29**

-               unavailable option.
+               A requested option is unavailable.

              * **-31**

-               input order is not a permutation or is faulty in some other way.
+               The input order is not a permutation or is faulty in some other way.

              * **-32**

-               > control.max_integer_factor_size
+               more than options['max_integer_factor_size']
-               integer space required for factor.
+               integer space required for the factors.

              * **-33**

+               more than options['max_real_factor_size']
-               > control.max_real_factor_size real space required for
+               real space required for the factors.
-               factors.

              * **-40**

-               not possible to alter the diagonals.
+               It is not possible to alter the diagonals.

              * **-41**

-               no access to permutation or pivot sequence used.
+               there is no access to the permutation or pivot sequence used.

              * **-42**

-               no access to diagonal perturbations.
+               there is no access to diagonal perturbations.

              * **-43**

-               direct-access file error.
+               A direct-access file error has occurred.

              * **-50**

-               solver-specific error; see the solver's info parameter.
+               A solver-specific error; see the solver's info parameter.

              * **-101**

-               unknown solver.
+               An unknown solver has been requested.

           alloc_status : int
              the status of the last attempted allocation/deallocation.